UW-COSMOS/cosmos-demo/README.md

 Additionally, at least 9 GB of memory must be made available to the running docker container.

-For more information on allocating more resources to your docker instance, see https://docs.docker.com/docker-for-mac/#advanced and
+For more information on allocating resources to docker, see https://docs.docker.com/config/containers/resource_constraints/.

 ## Running the model
 Three environment variables must be defined needed to dictate the behavior of the image: